Who’s Responsible for Cost Overruns?

 Project Controls for Major Projects

 4castplus provides powerful project controls tools that enable users to analyze the current, learn from the past and predict project outcomes.
-For example, the project team looks at the following to predict where a project is heading based on historical performance:- Productivity metrics,
+For example, the project team looks at the following to predict where a project is heading based on historical performance:

 - Progress measurements (PC),